If You Leave (Daughter album): Chart performance

 On 18 March 2013 Daughter released If You Leave and it reached number 4 on the UK indie album chart and number 16 on the Top 100.
 Before the release of If You Leave they released the first single off the album "Smother" in October.
 It was playlisted by both BBC Radio 1 and 6Music, while being awarded Single of the Week by long-time supporter Huw Stephens.
 Later on the band released promotional single "Still" which had no official cover and a music video for the song was released on 24 January 2013, directed by Iain Forsyth and Jane Pollard.
 After the release of the album they released the second single from the album "Human" on 29 April 2013 on seven-inch vinyl.
 During the week of 5 May 2013, the song "Youth" was released as a Free Single of the Week on the iTunes Store.
 As of January 2016, the album has sold 74,489 copies in the UK.

 Critical reception

 The album has received positive reviews from critics.
 It was positively reviewed by BBC Music, who described the sound as "instantly enchanting of design", "wholly hypnotic" and "more engaging than many a peer's offerings."
 The Guardian, who rated the album a three out of five, offered a mixed review, characterizing the sound as "atmospheric, but...calculatingly so, especially set against [Tonra's] overwrought poetry."

+Track listing

+The Japanese market release has two exclusive bonus tracks ("Smoke" and "Drift").